davidnoq/Foodcraft/sprints/sprint4.md

 - check whether contact button is visible and can be accessed
 - Check when the user input ingredients, user receives a recipe
 - Test clear all recipes functions for profile
+- Check if post to the backend is recieved from the e2e tests on beef,chicken,pork, etc
+- completed new component tests for the new additions, checking if each component contains the generated recipes

 # List unit tests for backend
 - GET for retrieving recipes in database associated with a user (user-specific recipe lists)